Cortaillod culture

 in the east and dates from between 3900-3500 BC.
 The Classic Cortaillod culture of the western Alpine foreland and the Early Cortaillod culture of central Switzerland pre-date this at 4300-3900 BC.

 Evidence, such as higher frequencies of dog bones and pendants made from dog metapodials, suggests a special relationship between dog and man during the later part of this period in the western part and the early Horgen culture in the eastern part of the Alpine foreland.

+The culture is named for the village of Cortaillod in the canton of Neuchâtel.